yurtbay/Suite-73/README.md

 Suite 73
 =========

-Suite 73 is a PHP based data management software.
+Suite 73 is a all-in-one data management software.

 Version
 ----